ycdxsb/PocOrExp_in_Github/2022/README.md

 - [https://github.com/alalng/CVE-2022-44789](https://github.com/alalng/CVE-2022-44789) :  ![starts](https://img.shields.io/github/stars/alalng/CVE-2022-44789.svg) ![forks](https://img.shields.io/github/forks/alalng/CVE-2022-44789.svg)

 ## CVE-2022-44721
- ** REJECT ** DO NOT USE THIS CANDIDATE NUMBER.
+ DO NOT USE THIS CANDIDATE NUMBER.
 ConsultIDs: CVE-2022-2841.
 Reason: This issue was MERGED into CVE-2022-2841 in accordance with CVE content decisions, because it is the same type of vulnerability and affects the same versions.
 Notes: All CVE users should reference CVE-2022-2841 instead of this candidate.
 All references and descriptions in this candidate have been removed to prevent accidental usage.